As part of your crop season, you're able to add a number of different transactions or movements. One of those is the ability to record a cost.

 This can be any additional notes you want to record against a cost.

-Product information: Along with the invoice information, you'll need to provide information for any products that you're purchasing.
+Along with the invoice information, you'll need to provide information for any products you purchase.

 Purchasing a Product

-This is a pre-defined list of products which includes things like herbicide or LPG, along with any other crops / products too like Hay or Linseed.
+This is a pre-defined list of products, including herbicides, LPG, and other crops/products like Hay or Linseed.

-If you'd like to purchase something not on this list, head to your Product tracker and add a new Product.
-Then you'll be able to add a purchase of this new product.
+If you'd like to purchase something not on this list, head to your Product Tracker and add a new Product.
+Then you'll be able to purchase this new product.

-This is the accounting software account that is most preferred by you which should be associated with the product or cost.
+This is your preferred account in your accounting software, which should be associated with the product or cost.

-Depending on the account you select, we'll pre-populate the tax rate for you.
-Otherwise you can adjust the tax rate to whichever other tax settings are available for your country.
+Depending on your selected account, we will pre-populate your tax rate.
+Otherwise, you can adjust the tax rate to whichever other tax settings are available for your country.

-The quantity of product that you're purchasing, this will be in units e.g. kg.
-Along with that, you'll enter a price which is $ / unit e.g. $ / kg.
-Filling in the quantity and price will auto-populate the total amount for you.
+The quantity of product that you're purchasing will be in units.
+You'll also enter a price of $/unit, e.g. $/kg.
+Filling in the quantity and price will auto-populate the total Amount for you.

 Field distribution

-Field distribution is how you nominate the fields which are associated with your product cost.
+Field distribution is how you nominate the fields that are associated with your product cost.

-For example if you are planning to grow Barley across three paddocks, and you wish to attribute Fertiliser only to paddock 1 and paddock 3, your can de-select the paddock you aren’t making an application to (see below example).
+For example, if you are planning to grow Barley across three paddocks, and you wish to attribute Fertiliser only to paddock one and paddock three, you can de-select the paddock you aren’t making an application to (see below example).

-NOTE: If you wish, your field distribution can be set to Product tracker so the sale is not attributed to a crop season or type.
+NOTE: Your field distribution can be set to Product Tracker, so the sale is not attributed to a crop season or type.

-If you need to add, for example, hail insurance as a direct cost against a particular product tracker you can add this in as a cost too.
+If you need to add, for example, hail insurance as a direct cost against a particular product tracker, you can add this in as a cost.

-You would choose the 'Insurance' account but leave the item section blank and complete the rest as a regular cost.
-This will then apply the cost to that particular crop tracker.
+You would choose the 'Insurance' account, leave the item section blank, and complete the rest as a regular cost.
+This will then apply the cost to that particular crop tracker.r.

 When your item has been costed from within a crop season, the entirety of the product is attributed or distributed to your crop season(s).

-This means there will be no product on hand in your product tracker, as all of the product has been used against a specific crop type.
+This means there will be no product in your product tracker, as all of the product has been used against a specific crop type.